 Steel is 100% recyclable, and many light steel framing projects use up to 85% recycled materials.
 This significantly reduces waste during production and construction, making it a top choice for eco-conscious builders.
 Its ability to be repurposed or recycled at the end of its lifecycle also adds long-term economic and environmental benefits.

-6. Resilient in Extreme Conditions: Stability You Can Count On
+6. Resilient in Extreme Conditions

 Light steel framing is designed to withstand earthquakes, hurricanes, and other harsh conditions.
 Its flexibility absorbs shocks during seismic events, making it a reliable choice in regions like Japan or New Zealand.
 Strong connection systems also ensure stability in high winds, while its ability to support long spans without extra support makes it perfect for large commercial buildings, industrial spaces, and even bridges.